projectshft/retirement-prep/retirement-prep.md

 # Retirement Calculator

 Let’s plan our retirement!
 As you’ve probably heard, the magic of “compound interest” is powerful.
 For example, let’s imagine that you save $5,000/year for 10 years.
 You’ll have $50k!
-However, if you invested $5k/year for 10 years with an 8% return on your investement (market rate), you would have over almost $80k!
+However, if you invested $5k/year for 10 years with an 8% return on your investement (market rate), you would have almost $80k!
 So how do we calculate compound interest?
 Well, it works sort of like this.

 _Year 1_
 * `5000 * .08 = 400`